what is the global mobulid conservation programme?

 Since 2016, we have chosen to focus the GMCP on three target countries in order to achieve the programme's objectives.

 Indonesia, Sri Lanka and Peru all show a political readiness for engagement and viability for conservation advancement.
-They also host some of the world’s largest mobulid fisheries, and in all locations, we are already working with Affiliate Project on the ground.
+They also host some of the world’s largest mobulid fisheries, and in all locations, we are already working with Affiliate Projects on the ground.

 You can learn more about the collaborative work we are coordinating in these target countries, and what we have achieved, by exploring the following pages: